PointlessPackaging/pointlesspackaging/PP_APP/README.md

     - What is happening behind the scenes?
         1. Email address is validated.
         2. Check if email already exists.
 If not, create a user.
-        3. Make an `ImagePost` model entry and store the images locally.
+        3. Make an `ImagePost` model entry and store the images.
         4. Call the Mask R-CNN API and run prediction on the `top_img`.
 If this fails, delete the entry.
         5. Store the results of Mask R-CNN in a `PredictedImagePost` entry.
 - `/api/update`